johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 Let's take a look at what this function is doing so far:

 - [`process.nextTick()`](https://nodejs.org/api/process.html#process_process_nexttick_callback) is Node syntax that makes the code asynchronous.
 Node will wait until the current "tick" of the [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) completes before executing the callback function.
-This essentially makes Node wait until the user information comes back from Twitter before processing the results
+This essentially makes Node wait until the user information comes back from GitHub before processing the results

-- `User.findOne({...})` will search the database for a username where `twitter.id` is equal to the `profile.id` from the arguments passed back from Twitter.
+- `User.findOne({...})` will search the database for a username where `github.id` is equal to the `profile.id` from the arguments passed back from GitHub.
 This should look really familiar to the queries in the `clickHandler` object we modified earlier.

 - `function (err, user) {...}` is a callback function which will execute only when the database query has been completed.